-Is there anything more beautiful than a colorful fruit platter?
-This one is especially sassy since it has a mini carved watermelon on the side.
+Is there anything more beautiful than a sassy fruit platter?
+This presentation is especially pretty since it has a mini carved watermelon on the side.
 How cute is that?

-I love my handy dandy melon carver.
-This little tool has helped me get through lots of weddings, showers, and bridal teas in style.
+To carve a mini watermelon, the most important tool you’ll need is a handy dandy melon carver. (ad) This little gadget has helped me get through lots of weddings, showers, and bridal teas in style.

-To begin, carve a mini watermelon and scoop the pulp out of the middle on both sides.
-If you have a melon carver, it’s as simple as using a knife.
-You just cut the melon with the carver instead, and insert it in a circular pattern until you meet on the other side.
+To begin, carve a mini watermelon and scoop the pulp out of the middle on both sides with the melon carver. (ad) It may look hard, but it’s as simple as using a knife.
+You just insert the carver into the middle of the melon and cut in a circular pattern until you meet on the other side.
 It’s a snap!

 Next, comes the fun part!
 Start by stuffing the holes in the watermelon with grapes.
 Let them cascade down the sides.
-Add strawberries and other fruit in sections until you come together in the middle.
+Add strawberries, blueberries, raspberries, and other fruit in sections until you come together in the middle.
 Click on the pics to get a closer look.

-Guests will be amazed by this stunning fruit platter that starts with a mini carved watermelon.
+Guests will be amazed by this sassy fruit platter that starts with a mini carved watermelon.

-- 1 mini watermelon, use melon carver and remove pulp from middle
+- 1 mini watermelon, use melon carver (ad) and remove pulp from middle

 - 16 oz. blueberries